-Now that the “sleepiness” issue was out of the way, one more thing crossed Viola’s mind.
+Now that the “sleepiness” issue was out of the way, one more concern crossed her mind.

 “Since you got that instead of a drink, what are you going to do with it?”
-She said, eyeing the black and red packet Davis clutched in his hand.
+She asked, eyeing the black and red packet Davis clutched in his hand.